square/reader-sdk-flutter-plugin/README.md

   configured in Reader SDK.
 Tipping on printed receipts is not supported at this time.
 * Reader SDK cannot issue refunds.
-Refunds can be issued programmatically using the Transactions API or manually in the [Square Dashboard].
+Refunds can be issued programmatically using the Refunds API or manually in the [Square Dashboard].
 * Reader SDK is not supported in the Square sandbox.
 See [Testing Mobile Apps] for testing recommendations.
 * Your version of Reader SDK must adhere to the Square SDK update policy.
 To